- From Field to Flavor: How Are Spices Made - February 18, 2024

 Fatwa Views on Soy Sauce

 Many prominent scholars have weighed in on the permissibility of consuming soy sauce.
+For a deeper understanding of the variety of fatwas on soy sauce, Britannica explains the methods early Islamic scholars used to deduce the permissibility of foods Britannica.
 Notable figures such as Mustafa Umar and Mufti Faraz Adam have provided their own fatwas, or legal rulings, which play a significant role in shaping public opinion within the Muslim community.

 Their conclusions, based on their understanding and interpretation of Islamic law, can sometimes differ.
 Some declare that since the minute levels of alcohol in soy sauce are naturally occurring and don’t reach an intoxicating level, it is halal.
 Others, however, suggest that out of caution, it’s better for Muslims to avoid consuming any foodstuff that contains even trace amounts of alcohol.